brady800526/Practice-MySQL-Guestbook_Flask/README.md

     comment = db.Column(db.String(1000))
 ```

-if column will be the primary key with data type Integer.
+id column will be the primary key with Integer data type.
-name and comment column will be the data type String with 20 and 1000 characters.
+name and comment column will be the String data type with 20 and 1000 characters.

 #### index route - Show the Landing Page
 ------------------------------------------------------------------------